-Hello to all our members.
-It is with great excitement that I write this first greeting to you all as President of AAEE.
+Hello to all our current and future members across Australasia!
+It is with great excitement that I step into the role of President from 2016-2018.

 Australasian Association for Engineering Education

-The Board has a number of portfolios which members serve on, such as:
+The Executive has a number of roles and portfolios in which members serve:

 - Excellence and Education

 - Australasian Journal for Engineering Education (AJEE) Coordinator